Estate planning specifically tailored for individuals with special needs.

 Parents of special needs children want their children to be provided for, but they want more than just a basic existence.
 They want their child to look forward to something, even if it is as simple as a day at the park on weekends, a steady supply of new magazines and books, or going to a movie.
-These simple comforts, however, will be out of their reach if the parents failed to take the steps necessary to provide for them, given that the federal government makes sure a person has very few funds in order to qualify for most assistance programs.
+These simple comforts, however, will be out of their reach if the parents fail to take the steps necessary to provide for them, given that the federal government makes sure a person has very few funds in order to qualify for most assistance programs.

 There are steps parents can take to make sure that their child is taken care of after they are gone.
 More importantly, there are ways to do this without giving up control of their future to a total stranger, corporation or government bureaucracy.